Peidayesh

 Long-Term Impact

-- Life Choices: In response to his situation, Esau made certain life choices that reflected his internal struggles.
-For example, he married Hittite women, which caused further distress to his parents and highlighted his rebellion and frustration.
+• Life Choices: In response to his situation, Esau made certain life choices that reflected his internal struggles.
+For example, he married a Hittite woman, which caused further distress to his parents and highlighted his rebellion and frustration.

 The Founding of the Edomite Nation